tangentsoft/pidp8i/HACKERS.md

 *   <b>`boot`</b> - SIMH initialization scripts.
 The `*.script.in` files
-    are written by the project developers but have build-time values substituted in by the `configure` script.
-The `*.script` files are either hand-written or are outputs of `tools/mkbootscript`, which produces them from `palbart` assembly listings.
+    are written by the project developers but have build-time values substituted in by the `configure` script to produce a `*.script` version.
+Some of the remaining `*.script` files are hand-written and as such are checked into Fossil directly.
+The remainder are outputs of `tools/mkbootscript`, which produces them from `palbart` assembly listings.

+    All of these `*.script` files are installed to `$prefix/share/boot` regardless of their origin.

 *   <b>`doc`</b> - Documentation files not immediately important enough
     to a new user of the software that they do not have to be at the top